msaxton/Humanities-Librarian/slides.md

 ## Research Support

 ### Consultations
-1. Every consultation begins with me asking what they would like to get out of our time together.
+1. Every consultation begins with me asking what the researcher would like to get out of our time together.

 ### Consultations
-2. Every consult ends with me asking if they have what they need for the next stage of their research.
-I also invite them to meet again if that would be useful for them.
+2. During a consult my standard practice is to model how I would approach their research need.

 ### Consultations
-3. During a consult my standard practice is to model how I would approach their research need.
+3. Every consult ends with me asking if they have what they need for the next stage of their research.
+I also invite them to meet again if that would be useful for them.

 ### Consultations
 Sometimes consults aren’t (only) about the research need.